 6. When will the judge decide?

-If the judge decides to deny the 35(c) motion without a hearing, he/she will issue a written denial within a 63-day time period.
+If the judge decides to deny the 35(c) motion without a hearing, they will issue a written denial within a 63-day time period.
 If the judge wants to hold a hearing before deciding on the motion, the entire process takes longer.

 7. What are other forms of post-conviction relief?